How to Pick the Best College Value

 Weigh Financial Aid Options

-Research what sort of financial aid is granted by each college you’re interested in and how much debt each student graduates with on average.
-Placing preference in colleges that give need-based scholarships is a far better choice than having to graduate with the burden of student load debt.
+Research what sort of financial aid is granted by each school you’re interested in and how much debt each student graduates with on average.
+Placing preference with schools that give need-based scholarships is a far better choice than having to graduate with the burden of student debt.

 Look for Your Major

-Although they shouldn’t be the most important factor when picking a college, tallying up the small costs is a smart thing to do.
-Depending on what college you attend, account for the price of weather-appropriate clothes, travel, future off-campus housing, transit and nightlife.
+Although they shouldn’t be the most important factor when picking a school, tallying up the small costs is a smart thing to do.
+Depending on what college or university you attend, account for the price of weather-appropriate clothes, travel, future off-campus housing, transit and nightlife.

-It’s also crucial to understand a college’s net price.
-As tuition rises each year, it’s possible for colleges to decrease the aid it grants to students.
-Use a net price calculator, usually found on each college’s website, to get a better idea of what you’ll pay each year instead of going off the estimated cost.
-Adding the estimated small costs mentioned above to the net price should give the most accurate figure for a college’s yearly price.
+It’s also crucial to understand a school's net price.
+As tuition rises each year, it’s possible for schools to decrease the aid it grants to students.
+Use a net price calculator, usually found on each school's website, to get a better idea of what you’ll pay each year instead of going off the estimated cost.

 Graduates’ Average Earnings